pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/crosswalk/aws/lambda.md

-You can create event sources and handlers in the same program, but Pulumi's approach is flexible, so that you can elect to wire up new Lambda-based functions to existing resources -- such as if you already have core infrastructure defined -- or even use functions that already exist, and simply glue them together with resources.
+You can create event sources and handlers in the same program, but Pulumi's approach is flexible, so that you can elect to wire up new Lambda-based functions to existing resources -- such as if you already have core infrastructure defined -- or even use functions that already exist, and glue them together with resources.

 Because Pulumi provisions and manages resources, updating your functions after creating them is easy.
 Just edit your code, run `pulumi up`, and Pulumi will diff and compute the minimal set of changes it can make to upgrade your code,